paulipa/sico-wiki/rules-and-requirements.md

 - **Ganking of partner corporation members or providing possible gank locations** for third party gankers.
 Ganking is allowed against players that are not part of any of the partner corporations.
 - **Unfriendly or immature attitudes against all community members** is not allowed.
 While this rule is not applied on players that are not part of our community you should always aim to keep the level of your attitude with within good manners.
 - **Begging for money or items** intentionally and repeatedly.

+# Changing coalition corporations
+Members that are part of any of the partner corporations are allowed to request a transfer to a different wing if they do wish to change their gameplay.
+The different wings might have some limitations and requirements of their own so it is always good that have a chat with a director, recruiter or a CEO of the corporation that you seek to join.

+Each of the partner corporations have most often one or two primary focuses.
+If these focuses align better with your personal interests then it might be a good idea to consider changing your corporation.

+You are able to find a list of all of our corporations in here https://www.silentcoalition.com/about-us

+> Corporations are not allowed to poach members from other corporations.
+Make your corporations attractive so that people want to join you to get their hands on the content you are creating for them!
+{.is-warning}

 # Partner Requirements
 Depending on your corporation partnership level you may have different requirements and restrictions set on you.